 Maternal and Fetal Testing Overview

-Most women have healthy pregnancies, and their babies are born without trouble.
-But women with high-risk pregnancies often need to be closely watched for potential problems.
-Fortunately, many tests and procedures are available to monitor the health of both mother and baby.
+Most people have healthy pregnancies, and their babies are born without trouble.
+But people with high-risk pregnancies often need to be closely watched for possible problems.
+Fortunately, many tests and procedures are available to keep track of the health of both the birth parent and the baby.
 Many of these pose little or no risk.
 They also can provide a lot of information to healthcare providers, midwives, and expectant parents.
-But some types of testing and procedures do carry some risks to mother, baby, or both.
-For this reason, if you are offered prenatal testing, it's important to ask your provider or midwife these questions:

 -